-Eisenhower Matrix Quadrant Explanation [Approx. word count for each explanation: 30 - 40 words] Do < <insert here="" response="" your="">></insert> This guadrant contains all the important tooks that should be accomplished This quadrant contains all the important tasks that should be accomplished within the day.
+Eisenhower Matrix Quadrant Explanation Do first This quadrant contains all the important tasks that should be accomplished within the day.
 It contains tasks with urgent deadlines and those that require the most time and energy.
 Examples of this include submitting projects to a deadline and responding to urgent emails.
 These tasks require your immediate attention and should not be skipped.
-Decide < <insert here="" response="" your="">></insert> Doordo Cambert your response here??
-Here, tasks that are considered important, but not-so-urgent are scheduled.
+Schedule Here, tasks that are considered important, but not-so-urgent are scheduled.
 This quadrant can be assigned for tasks that can be done at later.
 You can organise these tasks into your daily/weekly to-do lists to reduce stress.
 Examples of this may include meetings and replenishing supplies.
-Delegate < <insert here="" response="" your="">></insert> This quadrant is reserved for urgent tasks that can be delegated to others.
+Delegate This quadrant is reserved for urgent tasks that can be delegated to others.
 You can assign tasks to your teammates who also have knowledge of what you want to accomplish.
 Examples of this may include booking flights, scheduling meetings, and answering phone calls.
-Delete < <insert here="" response="" your="">></insert> Lastly, this quadrant contains tasks that are neither urgent nor important.
+Don't do Lastly, this quadrant contains tasks that are neither urgent nor important.
 Place tasks that you would consider as low priority here.
 You can also choose to delete tasks that you should not be doing at all.
 Examples of this are answering text messages and phone calls and addressing minor requests or demands.

-SPADE framework Part Description Setting < <insert here="" response="" your="">></insert> The setting establishes the tone for your decision.
+SPADE framework Part Description Setting The setting establishes the tone for your decision.
 It informs your stakeholders of your intentions about solving your problem.
 It has three parts: 1.
-What: defining the problem, objectives and goals 2.
-When: identifying how long it will take to complete it and explaining why it will take this long 3.
-Why: explaining why your decision matters.
+What: defining the problem, objectives and goals